Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets

-When we decreased the sample size to $n=500$, $\hat{\mathbf{h}}_{\text{opt}}$ still performed better than $\mathbf{h}_{\text{LSCV}}$ for $\tau=0.2$ and $0.5$.
-However, for $\tau=0.8$ which corresponds to a relatively high density level, $\wh{\mathcal{M}}$ had about 11\% chance to be an empty set in the replications, and in these cases our bandwidth selector was not computable.
+When we decreased the sample size to $n=500$, $\wh{\mathbf{h}}_{\text{opt}}$ still performed better than $\mathbf{h}_{\text{LSCV}}$ for $\tau=0.2$, $0.5$ and $0.8$, and better than $\mathbf{h}_{\text{DPI}}$ for $\tau=0.2$ and $0.8$ but not for $\tau = 0.5$.
+With this smaller sample size $\wh{\mathcal{M}}$ using the pilot bandwidth had about 17\% chance to be an empty set in the replications for $\tau=0.8$, which corresponds to a relatively high density level, and in these cases our bandwidth selector was not computable and so we had set $e(\mathbf{h}) = \lambda_g(\mathcal{L})$.
 This issue arises because the kernel density estimator underestimates the density in a neighborhood of the modes on average, when a second order kernel is used (see the expansion of the bias in (\ref{MISEbias})).
-When the level $c$ is relatively high and the sample size $n$ is small, we suspect that using a higher order kernel or a more sophisticated pilot bandwidth $\mathbf{h}^{(0)}$ might make an improvement on this issue.\\
+When the level $c$ is relatively high and the sample size $n$ is small, we suspect that using a higher order kernel or a more sophisticated pilot bandwidth in the pilot density estimate might make an improvement on this issue.